 See the light on the bed?
 That's from the wide ocean view.
 The beds were far more comfortable than they looked.
 Even picky Mike flopped out on one, calling it "pleasant."

 Check out the nice little details.
 My foot is in this picture because, thanks to a goofy moment when I was 12 and on a Jamaican vacation, keeping a travel diary for English class, it is my thing.
-My thing which I have forgotten to do for the past couple of years, but I'm bring it back.
+My thing which I have forgotten to do for the past couple of years, but I'm bringing it back.

 Also, if any pedicurists are having a convention on the Splendor soon and need some very raw material to work with, I can probably find the time to volunteer.
 Just saying.